Bratislava-Vrakuňa railway station

 Bratislava-Vrakuňa railway station is a railway station on railway line 131 in Bratislava-Vrakuňa.
 The station was opened in 1895 but closed in 1974.
-It was reopened on 15 October 2016.
+It was reopened on 15 October 2016 and rebuilt to the integrated passenger transport terminal (TIOP) from October 2023 to June 2024.

 This train station connects four train stations: Bratislava main railway station, Kvetoslavov, Dunajská Streda and Komárno.

 Services

 Public transport

-Public transport is from Railway street (Železničná) bus stop:
+Until 1 June 2024 the public transport was from Railway street (Železničná) bus stop: